thomasloven/hass-custom_icons/README.md

 You can also place icons in subdirectories.

 If you add new icons, you need to push the RELOAD button before they can be used.

+Make sure the "Local" collection is enabled, and they will then be available using the `local:` prefix.

 > **Note about safety:**
 >